mghwajin/eos-basics/docs/System-maintenance/Mirror-maintenance-guide.md

     yay -Syyu
     ```

+> [!CAUTION]
-> [!CAUTION] <span>Do NOT run <code>yay</code> with root permissions.</span>
+> Do NOT run `yay` with root permissions.
+>
 > As an AUR helper, `yay` does not require root permissions to manage packages.
 This prevents accidental (and potentially fatal) system changes.
->
-> AUR packages are community-maintained and **unofficial**, and may potentially contain malicious code despite preventative measures.

 ---